Horizon-ARK-Studio/ARKtube/android-project/README.md

 # ARKtube — Android edition (Stage 0)

 Stage 0 scaffold for an Android build of ARKtube.
-Same philosophy as the desktop app (see `../docs/PROBLEM-STATEMENT.md`): **don't redesign YouTube, change the shell around it.** This is a normal Android Studio / Gradle project — open it in Android Studio, or build it from the command line once you have a JDK:
+Same philosophy as the project as a whole (see the [repo root README](../README.md)):
+**don't redesign YouTube, change the shell around it.** This is a normal Android Studio / Gradle project — open it in Android Studio, or build it from the command line once you have a JDK:

 ```
 ./gradlew assembleDebug